-So if P(n0)P(n_0) is true, then P(n0+1)P(n_0 + 1) is true.
-Then P(n0+2)P(n_0 + 2) is true, and so on.
+The logic is sequential.
+The base case gives you the first true statement; the induction step says truth passes from one integer to the next.
+So P(n0)P(n_0) true forces P(n0+1)P(n_0+1), which forces P(n0+2)P(n_0+2), and so on.
 Induction does not skip the starting point, and it does not skip the link from one case to the next.

 A standard example is the formula